 Fair Value of Financial Instruments.
 We have marketable securities, commodity derivatives and interest rate derivatives that are accounted for as assets and liabilities at fair value in our consolidated balance sheets.
 We determine the fair value of our assets and liabilities subject to fair value measurement by using the highest possible "level" of inputs.
 Level 1 inputs are observable quotes in an active market for identical assets and liabilities.
 We consider the valuation of marketable securities and commodity derivatives transacted through a clearing broker with a published price from the appropriate exchange as a Level 1 valuation.
 Level 2 inputs are inputs observable for similar assets and liabilities.
-We consider over-the-counter ("OTC") commodity derivatives entered into directly with third parties as a Level 2 valuation since the values of these derivatives are quoted on an exchange for similar transactions.
+We consider over-the-counter commodity derivatives entered into directly with third parties as a Level 2 valuation since the values of these derivatives are quoted on an exchange for similar transactions.
 Additionally, we consider our options transacted through our clearing broker as having Level 2 inputs due to the level of activity of these contracts on the exchange in which they trade.
 We consider the valuation of our interest rate derivatives as Level 2 as the primary input, the LIBOR curve, is based on quotes from an active exchange of Eurodollar futures for the same period as the future interest swap settlements.
 Level 3 inputs are unobservable.
-We currently do not have any recurring fair value measurements that are considered Level 3 valuations.